CS349D: Cloud Computing Technology

-The largest change in the computer industry over the past five years has arguably been the emergence of cloud computing: organizations are increasingly moving their workloads to managed public clouds and using new, global-scale services that were simply not possible in private datacenters.
-However, both building and using cloud systems remains a black art with many difficult research challenges.
+The largest change in the computer industry over the past ten years has arguably been the emergence of cloud computing: organizations are increasingly moving their workloads to managed public clouds and using new, global-scale services that were simply not possible in private datacenters.
+However, both building and using cloud systems remains a mystery with many difficult research challenges.
 This research seminar will cover industry and academic work on cloud computing and survey key technical issues.
-Students will read and discuss a paper per class meeting and do a quarter-long project in groups of 2-3.
+Students will participate in guest lectures from leading experts across the field, read and lead discussions on papers, and do a quarter-long project in groups of 2-3.

 Grading: The main evaluation will be around a project that students propose and execute during the course.
 Apart from that, each student is expected to present one of the papers and to participate in class.
-The grading rubric will be 70% project, 15% paper presentation and 15% participation.
+The grading rubric will be 60% project, 20% participation, and 20% paper presentations and summaries.

 Discussion Site: Online discussions will take place at edstem.
 An account is created for all enrolled students using their Stanford email.
-Contact Kostis if you have trouble connecting.
+Contact Mark or Swapnil if you have trouble connecting.

 Schedule